geobakery/GeospatialAnalyzer/README.development.md

 User=admin@admin.com
 Password=pgadmin4

-To add your local docker database :
+To add to your local docker database :

 - In the left-hand sidebar, click Servers to expand the Servers menu.
 - Right-click on Servers and select Register -> Server.